zoriya/Kyoo/README.md

 Feel free to open issues or pull requests, all contribution are welcomed.

+## Installation

+If you are using a linux distribution with acess to the AUR, simply install the kyoo-bin package. **COMMING SOON**

+If you are running another linux distribution or macos, you will need to build the package from source.
+To do that, look [here](#development--build).

+If you are on windows, you can't install Kyoo for now.
+(Everything should work fine except for the transcoder.
+I haven't made the pipeline for MSVC).

 ## Repositories

 This is the main repository for Kyoo.
 Here, you will find all the server's code, the build process & the login page.